OleHolmNielsen/ITwiki/docs/Lenovo_DW612S.rst

 otherwise the SMM2_ will default to a static IP-address.
 The MAC_address_ is printed on the SMM2_ module board.

+The default administrator username is *USERID* with password *PASSW0RD*.
+It is required to change the password at first login (min.
+10 chars).

 You should make a SMM2_ data backup and restore using a FAT32 formatted USB_flash_drive_ via the GUI menu item `Configure->Backup and Restore Configuration`.